 The following chart provided by KKR do a great job comparing the risk/return profile among various asset classes.

 In our case, we might ask:

-If I were to invest my $1M in a digital agency vs. public stocks or real estate, would my increased return on investment greatly overcompensate me for the increase in comparable risk.
+If I were to invest my $1M in a digital agency valuation vs. public stocks or real estates, would my increased return on investment greatly overcompensate me for the increase in comparable risk.